-In any event, use blogging as an opportunity to be social, make new friends, and network with professionals.
+Use blogging as an opportunity to be social, make new friends, and network with professionals.
 Blogs are interactive and a great way to keep your readers updated.
 It’s also the easiest way for you to get to know your audience on a level beyond the basics.
 You can tell by likes, comments or social shares what kind of content people like.
-This will help you to produce more valuable content and that’s what you want.
+This will help you produce valuable content.

 So, website?
 Blog?
 Both?

-If you have several books published I would say to have both a website and a blog, with the blog accessible through your website.
+If you have several books published I recommend both a website and a blog, with the blog accessible through your website.

-I am not saying you have to spend a lot of money on a website but it should certainly be part of your budget strategy when you are ready to begin.
-I don’t understand why in every other business people understand that to start a business is to also start a financial plan as well, except when it comes to writing.
+You don’t have to spend a lot of money on a website, but it should be part of your budget strategy when you are ready to begin.
 Publishing books, my dearest Indie Authors, is not free.
-It doesn’t have to cost a lot of money to publish a book but it will cost something.
+It doesn’t have to cost a lot of money to publish a book, but it will cost something.
 Create a budget for that something and don’t publish the book until you can afford to do so.
-If you want to become a Self-Publisher you will need to be just as financially responsible as if you were starting any other business.
-Let’s start taking ourselves seriously as authors!
-And if you’re serious about publishing you must consider thinking like a businessperson and the basics of all businesses are having a website where people can learn more about that business.
-If you’re a serious author you should have a website.
+If you want to become a Self-Publisher, you will need to be just as financially responsible as if you were starting any other business.
+Let’s take ourselves seriously as authors!
+And if you’re serious about publishing, you must consider thinking like a businessperson and the basics of all businesses are having a website where people can learn more about that business.
+If you’re a serious author, you should have a website.
+Period.

-But, your blog can also certainly act as your website….with a few changes.
+Yes, your blog can certainly act as your website….with a few changes.

 Because the blog and the website still have major differences, if you do this (have your WordPress blog act as your website) consider making a few changes to your blog: